w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/06-storage.md

 - Powerful management and optimization features from the latter
   - ACID transactions, data versioning, auditing, indexing, caching, and query optimization.

-Key question: can we combine these benefits in an effective way?
+*Key question: can we combine these benefits in an effective way?*

-- Direct access means that they **give up some aspects of data independence**, which has been a cornerstone of relational DBMS design
+- Direct access means that they **give up some aspects of data independence**, a cornerstone of relational DBMS design
-- **Lakehouses** are an especially good fit for cloud environments with separate compute and storage**: different computing applications can run on-demand on separate computing nodes (e.g., a GPU cluster for ML) while directly accessing the same storage data
+- **Lakehouses** are a good fit for cloud environments with separate compute and storage
+  - Computing applications can run on-demand on separate computing nodes (e.g., a GPU cluster for ML) while directly accessing the same storage data

 # Data Independence